ctechfilmuniversity/workshop_ws2324_xr/README.md

 **Evaluation**

-Evaluation will be based on the personal projects undertaken in Sessions 6 + 7 and for homework.
-These projects must be submitted both as an .apk (Oculus Quest, Android)/.exe (Oculus Rift, HTC Vive)/.ipa (iPhone/iPad) as well as narrated video walkthroughs.
+Evaluation will be based on the personal projects undertaken in Days 3 + 4 and for homework.
+These projects must be submitted both as an .apk (Oculus Quest, Android)/.exe (Oculus Rift, HTC Vive)/.ipa (iPhone/iPad) and as video walkthrough/demo.